twilliams9397/eng89_kubernetes/README.md

 - kubernetes can be expensive for smaller solutions, and needs prior understanding of containers, networking etc
 - provider managed k8 services manage the master node for you, so there is no provisioning needed for the master node on launch, and managed services can vary from different providers
 - in a self managed service there is more control over the cluster control, and can manage each layer component individually. there is also more control over deployment and administration of the clusters

+## Setup
+- after starting docker navigate to settings -> kubernetes and ensure it is enabled
+- `kubectl` will give commands available and check if install was correctly done, and default clusters can be seen in the docker app
+- `kubectl get service` will show the running services, the get command is a key commands